-Walking the way-marked trails of Ireland, however, is an option - a number of routes have been laid out and made accessible for the determined rambler.
+Walking the way-marked trails of Ireland, however, is an option - a number of routes have been laid out and made accessible to the determined rambler.
 A good idea if you are used to hillwalking and have the time to go a considerable distance.

 While hitch-hiking should not be considered especially dangerous in Ireland, the usual precautions should be taken.
 But even the most optimistic hitch-hiker will soon find that the reluctance to pick up strangers has increased in Irish drivers.